30+ Essential Apple Recipes for Fall

 We’re halfway through fall, and if you haven’t visited the orchard yet, what are you waiting for?
 I think we can agree that the real fun is getting those crisp apples back to the kitchen, then cooking and baking them up every which way.

 From indulgent fritters and sweet desserts, to savory soups and fresh salads, we’re sharing over 30 recipes that will help you make the most of this year’s apple haul.

-There is no denying the light, pillow-soft texture of a deep-fried donut — especially one that's stuffed with fresh fall apples.
+There is no denying the light, pillow-soft texture of a deep-fried doughnut — especially one that’s stuffed with fresh fall apples.

 These smooth, sweet, delicious honey custards are baked in round ramekins and topped with caramelized apples.